gcc-mirror/gcc/gcc/config/frv/frv.md

 ;; ::::::::::::::::::::
 ;; ::
-;; :: 32 bit Integer Shifts and Rotates
+;; :: 32-bit Integer Shifts and Rotates
 ;; ::
 ;; ::::::::::::::::::::